-The history of classification in chemistry dated back to the middle of the last century.
-The Chemical Fragmentation Coding system was firstly developed by Derwent World Patent Index (DWPI) in 1963.
-Until recent years chemical classification like Gene Ontology (GO)23 which was organized with taxonomy and ontology was proposed more systematically24.
-ClassyFire is popular for compound annotation in LC-MS dataset analysis due to its computation available and systematicness25–28.
-The taxonomy and ontology is robust and useful for chemistry.
-For example, a hierarchical classification-based method, called Qemistree, was proposed to analyze mass spectrometry data by expressing molecular relationships as a tree, which could be represented in the context of sample metadata and chemical ontologies29.
+The history of classification in chemistry can be traced back to the middle of the last century.
+The Chemical Fragmentation Coding system was first developed by Derwent World Patent Index in 1963.
+Thereafter, chemical classifications such as Gene Ontology (GO)23, which was organized with taxonomy and ontology, was proposed systematically24.
+ClassyFire is popular for compound annotation in LC-MS dataset analysis because of its computational availability and systematicness25–28.
+The taxonomy and ontology are robust and useful for chemistry.
+A hierarchical classification-based method called Qemistree has been proposed to analyze mass spectrometry data by expressing molecular relationships as a tree, which could be represented in the context of sample metadata and chemical ontologies29.

 Untargeted metabolomics is a field of omics science that uses cutting-edge analytical chemistry techniques and advanced computational methods to characterize complex biochemical mixtures aimlessly.
-LCMS-based untargeted metabolomics is very popular due to its high sensitivity, small sample volume and direct injection without separation etc.30.
-With the help of statistical methodologies, researchers could screen and identify more-informative disease biomarkers from thousands of LC-MS features, to aid the design or development of improved treatments and to better assess health outcomes31.
-These statistical approaches mainly involved classical statistic and artificial intelligence models (e.g., random forests)32.
-Both approaches were inevitable to introduce specific biases, owing to the complexity of feature set or algorithmic stability33.
-Furthermore, analyzing at feature level was unable to profile systematic effects on metabolites unbiased34.
-In this view, analyzing at chemical classified level may be a better settlement.
-However, it shouldn’t be ignored that the differences of metabolites at the same classified level.
-For example, small-molecules belonging to ‘Indoles and derivatives’ had structural dependent affection on aryl hydrocarbon receptor (AHR)35.
+LCMS-based untargeted metabolomics is very popular because of its high sensitivity, small sample volume, and direct injection without separation etc.30.
+With the help of statistical methodologies, researchers could screen and identify more informative disease biomarkers from thousands of LC-MS features to aid the design or development of improved treatments and effectively assess health outcomes31.
+These statistical approaches mainly involve classical statistical and artificial intelligence models (e.g., random forests)32.
+Both approaches introduce specific biases, owing to the complexity of feature set or algorithmic stability33.
+Furthermore, the analysis at feature level is unable to profile systematic effects on metabolites unbiased34.
+Therefore, the analysis at chemical classified level may be a good settlement.
+However, the differences of metabolites at the same classified level need to be noted.
+For example, small-molecules belonging to ‘Indoles and derivatives’ have structure-dependent affection on aryl hydrocarbon receptor35.
 Different structural characteristics will lead to diverse activities.
-The settlement for that is integrating both ‘feature’ level statistic and classified level assessment.
+This condition can be addressed by integrating both ‘feature’ level statistic and classified level assessment.

-In addition to chemical classifying and statistical analysis, clustering visualization was also a popular tool for untargeted mass spectrometry data analysis.
-Over the last decade, Global Natural Products Social Molecular Networking (GNPS) is more and more popular as a clustering visualization tool based on MS dataset.
-GNPS applied molecular networking connecting mass spectra of molecules based on the similarity of their fragmentation patterns36.
-Unfortunately, molecular networking of GNPS mainly depend on on spectral similarity instead of compounds structural or classified similarity.
-For example, flavonoids consist of an aromatic ring joined to an oxygenated heterocyclic ring linked to a phenyl group, which were expected to be clustered together since its specific class and structural similarity.
-However, , it was reported that some compounds belonging to flavonoids happened to be absent from the cluster of other flavonoids compounds in previous research34.
-Thus, clustering visualization in a classified level is a better choice for untargeted mass spectra dataset.
-Earlier in 2012, the concept of molecular networking with visualization for mass data analysis was proposed for the first time36 but in silico tools for predicting compound classification by fragmentation spectra were not available at that time.
-Nowadays, with the development of automatic classified in silico tools24, it is time for a revolution of the visualization strategy with higher confidence in classified level.
+In addition to chemical classifying and statistical analysis, clustering visualization is a popular tool for untargeted mass spectrometry data analysis.
+Over the last decade, GNPS is becoming an increasingly popular clustering visualization tool based on MS dataset.
+GNPS applies molecular networking connecting mass spectra of molecules based on the similarity of their fragmentation patterns36.
+Unfortunately, the molecular networking of GNPS mainly depend on spectral similarity instead of structural or classified similarity of the compounds.
+For example, flavonoids consist of an aromatic ring joined to an oxygenated heterocyclic ring linked to a phenyl group, which are expected to be clustered together because of its specific class and structural similarity.
+However, some compounds belonging to flavonoids are absent from the cluster of other flavonoids compounds 34.
+Thus, clustering visualization in a classified level is a good choice for untargeted mass spectra dataset.
+Earlier in 2012, the concept of molecular networking with visualization for mass data analysis was proposed for the first time36, but in silico tools for predicting compound classification by fragmentation spectra were not available.
+Nowadays, with the development of automatic classified in silico tools24, the visualization strategy can be revolutionized with higher confidence in classified level.